skandar9/neoma/README.md

 The project is a web application that serves as a content management system for publication center, It manage and present different types of content, including author guidelines, publication ethics, and general programming knowledge.
-The project includes contributions from multiple authors and editors Web application, a publishing company that specializes in publishing scientific research papers, articles, and journals
+The project includes contributions from multiple authors and editors Web application, a publishing company that specializes in publishing scientific research papers, articles, and journals.

 I have developed an admin control panel using the Material Dashboard template and created APIs to provide data to the frontend side.